MichaelMifsudSweeney/bored-games/README.md

 Bored Games is a project that creates a community of board game enthusiasts in your local neighborhood.
 Apps like Turo and Airbnb exist, so why not an app where you can rent board games from your neighbors?

 It is split into two parts.
-This is the front end, and the backend is located at [here.](https://github.com/MichaelMifsudSweeney/BoredGames-API)
+This is the front end, and the backend is located [here.](https://github.com/MichaelMifsudSweeney/BoredGames-API)

 ## Tech Stack